National Party leader Chris Luxon gives Simon Bridges finance, number 3 ranking - NZ Herald

-National MP Simon Bridges has been given the key finance and infrastructure portfolios by new leader Christopher Luxon - handing him the third ranking in his caucus.
+National MP Simon Bridges has been given the key finance and infrastructure portfolios by new leader Christopher Luxon, who says he trusts Bridges "absolutely" after the recent leadership change.

-Luxon made the announcement in Tauranga today, the first major move of his leadership ahead of a wider re-shuffle next Monday.
+Luxon made the announcement today, the first major move of his leadership ahead of a wider re-shuffle next Monday.

-He pointed to Bridges' background as a transport minister as being important in the new role.

-He said his "good friend" Bridges could not make it to the event, because his son had an accident at school and Bridges was with him at hospital.
+Bridges was supposed to appear alongside Luxon, who had travelled to Tauranga for the occasion, but his son had had an accident at school an hour before the announcement and Bridges was at the hospital with him.

+Luxon said the rest of his reshuffle would be set out on Monday, but he had decided to announce Bridges as the finance spokesman and 3rd in caucus early because of its importance.

+"I want to signal that Simon is a really critical part of my team going forward".

+Luxon said he and Bridges had been "good friends" since Luxon was at Air NZ and Bridges was transport minister.

-Luxon said Bridges had the skills and "intellectual heft" needed for the finance portfolio.
+He said Bridges had the skills and "intellectual heft" needed for the finance portfolio.

-"Simon Bridges taking it to Grant Robertson is going to be a great contest.
+"Simon Bridges taking it to Grant Robertson is going to be a great contest."

+Luxon also indicated that the door was open for Todd Muller to stand again in 2023 rather than resign.
+Muller was pushed to announce his resignation after former leader Judith Collins learned he had anonymously badmouthed colleage Harete Hipango to a media outlet.

+Muller is yet to say whether he is hoping to now remain in Parliament, but Luxon said there would be a role for him as well as Collins, if they stayed.

 Read More